alchemmist/tmux-flash/README.md

 ## Why

-flash.nvim's killer workflow in visual mode: start a selection with `v`, press `s`, type a string, press the label — and your selection now ends exactly where you wanted.
+flash.nvim's workflow in visual mode: start a selection with `v`, press `s`, type a string, press the label — and your selection now ends exactly where you wanted.
 Nothing in the tmux ecosystem replicated that: